UnCoqui/TA100-GitFlowWebsite/3_TeamRepository.md

 # Working in a Team:

+You have an idea of what Git and GitHub are, and you have installed both of them as well.
+Maybe you've even pushed some of your code to your remote repository.
+Congratulations!
+Have you worked with others on the same code?
+Ahh, that can be interesting.
 One of the many benefits of Git is that it allows many developers to work on the same code at once.
 There is a process for doing that.
 While there may be slight differences between organizations, they follow these general steps:

    #### Step 1.
 Clone or fork repository
    #### Step 2.
 Create a branch in your repository
    #### Step 3.
 Make changes to your branch.
-Commmit, and push your changes
+Commit, and push your changes
    #### Step 4.
 Create a pull request
    #### Step 5.
 Address review comments
    #### Step 6.
 Merge your pull request
    #### Step 7.
 Delete your branch

+## To clone or to fork, that is the question..... ?
+Any public Git repository can be forked or cloned.
+A fork creates a completely independent copy of Git repository.
+In contrast to a fork, a Git clone creates a ***linked*** copy that will continue to synchronize with the target repository.
+So if you wan to

+When a Git repository is cloned, the target repository remains shared amongst all of the developers who had previously contributed to it.
+Other developers who previously contributed to that codebase will continue to push their changes and pull updates from the cloned repository.
+Any developer who clones a repository can synchronize their copy of the codebase with any updates made by fellow developers.

+In contrast to a clone, a Git fork operation will create a completely new copy of the target repository.
+The developer who performs the fork will have complete control over the newly copied codebase.
+Developers who contributed to the Git repository that was forked will have no knowledge of the newly forked repo.
+Previous contributors will have no means with which they can contribute to or synchronize with the Git fork unless the developer who performed the fork operation provides access to them.

 ## What is a pull-request:
 A pull request is an event to notify software developers that a team member has pushed code to a specific Git branch (or a specific version of the code repository) for a colleague to review.
 Once a developer opens a pull request, your team can review the potential changes introduced before merging with the central repository branch.